MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-physical-device-requirements.md

 ## Operating system requirements

-Each Windows 365 Boot physical device must have the latest version of Windows installed.
+Each physical device must be running Windows 11 Enterprise or Professional, version 22621.2361 or later.

 ## Configure the physical device